Read time: 4 minutes

 If you lose access to the mobile device with your MFA settings, you can use one of these recovery codes to access your account and reset your MFA settings.

 Store your recovery codes in a safe location other than your mobile device.
 If you lose your recovery codes and cannot access your account, you must contact a LaunchDarkly administrator for help.
 They can send you a new recovery code.

 When MFA is enabled, you're required to enter a code from your authenticator app each time you log in to LaunchDarkly.

 The first step of the login flow doesn't change.
 You must enter your email address and password.
 After your credentials are verified, an MFA login screen appears.

 Enter a valid passcode from your authenticator app within five minutes.
 If you don't do this quickly enough, you must re-enter your password and a new code.

 If you've lost access to your device or your authenticator application, click the link on the MFA login screen to log in with one of your recovery codes.

-When you use a recovery code, you'll be sent to your account profile page.
+When you use a recovery code, you'll be sent to your profile page.
 When this happens, reset your MFA settings and generate new recovery codes immediately.

 Once you've logged in with a recovery code, reset your MFA settings immediately.
 You can only use recovery codes once, so every time you use one, you should generate new recovery codes and store them in a safe location as soon as possible.
-If you've lost your device and do not have access to any of your recovery codes, contact an administrator for your team's LaunchDarkly account.
+If you've lost your device and do not have access to any of your recovery codes, contact an administrator for your organization's LaunchDarkly account.
 Your administrator can send you an email with a new recovery code.